digitalyoshixi/zettelkasten/content/Math/Spanning Set.md

   - math
   - linalg
 aliases:
-  - Generating Set
+  - Generating Set for Vector Space
-  - Generator Set
 ---
 The the [[Subset]] of [[Vector Space]] $V$ [[Span|Spans]] $V$.
 # Definition